Appendix D - Trust/Research Academic Staff Agreement

 - Trust Administrator Family: A Trust Administrator is a full-time or part-time staff member whose duties are to provide leadership, strategic advice and direction; and is accountable for planning, negotiating, problem solving, risk assessment and prevention, and operational oversight of resources.
 These positions may include some research responsibilities.
 Staff Members, in this job family, hold positions which range from Project Manager to Trust Unit Director.
 A Trust Administrator shall normally require an academic degree or professional designation.

 - Library/Information Professional Family: A Library/Information Professional is a full-time or part-time staff member who has a degree from an accredited graduate program in library and/or information studies, or an equivalent program, and holds a position outside of the Librarians' Agreement.
 These positions will meet the minimum qualifications required for a librarian position within the University of Alberta Library system.

-- The Trust/Research Academic Position Description is forwarded to Job and Organizational Design in PDF format.
+- The Trust/Research Academic Position Description is forwarded to Job Design and Evaluation in PDF format.
 Positions can be forwarded directly to your Consultant or to email@example.com.
 The Consultant assigned to the department then initiates the evaluation process.